 If I could go back and chat with 22-year-old me, I would have a list of advice for myself that circled the globe.
 Twice.
-Wouldn’t we all?
-I know this is not something we get to do, but let’s just pretend for a second that I could.
+Wouldn’t we all?.
+If I knew then what I know now!, I know this is not something we can do, but let’s just pretend for a second that I could.

 What I wasn’t doing was paying attention in class because to this day I still can’t tell you what a diphthong is.
 I also wasn’t the least bit aware of the life change that I was about to take on.
 I wasn’t thinking about if I had what it took to be a stepmom.
 My maturity just wasn’t there.